xiaomiyao/TCPChatApp/README.md

 🔐 ## Encryption and Serialization

-- **Encryption**: All messages are encrypted using an AES-based helper (`CryptoHelper`), ensuring safe transmission between client and server. 🔒
+- **Encryption**: All messages are encrypted and decrypted using the `CryptoHelper`, while the `MessageProcessor` handles serialization and deserialization. 🔒
 - **Serialization**: Messages are serialized to JSON for transport between client and server. ✨

 📁 ## File Structure

 - **Server**
-  - `TCPChatApp.Server\ClientHandler.cs`: Manages client connections, processes registration and login requests (now backed by a SQL database), and broadcasts messages.
-  - `TCPChatApp.Server\ChatServer.cs`: Initializes the server and repository, accepts clients, handles communication, and broadcasts the latest online users list.
+  - `TCPChatApp.Server\ClientHandler.cs`: Manages client connections.
+The message processing logic now leverages `MessageProcessor` to decrypt incoming messages and delegates authentication to `AuthenticationHandler` and chat message handling to `ChatMessageHandler`.
+  - `TCPChatApp.Server\AuthenticationHandler.cs`: Handles registration and login logic separately from the client connection logic.
+  - `TCPChatApp.Server\ChatMessageHandler.cs`: Handles chat message logging and broadcasting.
-  - `TCPChatApp.Server\DataAccess\UserRepository.cs`: Provides methods to retrieve and store user data in SQL Server. 💾
+  - `TCPChatApp.Server\DataAccess\UserRepository.cs`: Provides methods to retrieve and store user data in SQL Server.
 - **Client**
   - `TCPChatApp.Client\MainWindow.xaml.cs`: Contains UI logic for sending and displaying messages.
   - `TCPChatApp.Client\LoginWindow.xaml.cs`: Handles user login and registration using updated network helper functions.